pramnora/Markdown/README.md

 # Markdown
-Markdown, a simpler way to MarkUp files
+Markdown, for a much simpler way to MarkUp text files on the fly..